bahmutov/snap-shot/README.md

 are likely an edge case.
 If you disagree, open
 [an issue](https://github.com/bahmutov/snap-shot/issues) please.

-## Limitations

-* **single value per test** - I think the purpose of snapshots is to compare large objects, and it makes less sense to have multiple comparisons per tests.
-Split large tests into simpler "compute - assert"
-* **Node** - it might be possible to bundle this logic into browser bundle but I haven't done this yet.

 ## Promises

 For asynchronous code, please have a function inside the spec before